-When I read the trailer brief for The One Memory of Flora Banks, I was thrilled by the visual potential.
+When I read the book trailer script for The One Memory of Flora Banks, I was thrilled by the visual potential.
+Being a video maker for books requires a deep understanding of the source material and the script was right on point.
 Emily Barr’s novel tells the story of a girl with no short-term memory and her journey from the coast of England to the Arctic region of Svalbard.
-To convey aspects of Flora’s unstable memory, I imagined hazy, indistinct images, and a rhythmic repetition of similarly framed shots in various icy locations.
+To convey aspects of Flora’s unstable memory, I imagined hazy, indistinct images, and a rhythmic repetition of shots.

-As exciting as the concept was, there was the problem of execution.
-Specifically, how do I portray a journey across the Arctic when it’s springtime and I’m in Los Angeles?
+How do you portray a journey across the Arctic when it’s springtime in Los Angeles?
 I was determined to shoot in real locations and real snow.
-As I researched the possibility, Iceland began to make more and more sense.
-Iceland’s varied landscape and livable climate have brought a number of popular films and TV shows to the country, including Interstellar, The Secret Life of Walter Mitty, Fortitude, and Game of Thrones.
+Iceland began to make more and more sense.
+A number of popular films and TV shows were shot there, including Interstellar, The Secret Life of Walter Mitty, Fortitude, and Game of Thrones.

-By keeping the crew small, it was feasible within the budget to shoot this book trailer there.
-I recruited cinematographer Paul Theodoroff to share camera duties, and off we went.
+By keeping the crew small, it was feasible to shoot this book trailer overseas.
+I recruited cinematographer and video maker Paul Theodoroff to share camera duties, and off we went.

 |Anja Eichler and Colton Davie on location outside Reykjavik, Iceland.
 Photo by Paul Theodoroff.|

-A key element of the book is Flora’s one lasting memory, for which the book is titled.
+A key element of the book is Flora’s one lasting memory.
 The only thing that doesn’t slip through the cracks of her mind is the night on a black pebbled beach in England when she kissed Drake, her best friend’s boyfriend.
 It’s this one memory that spurs her on in her quest to find Drake in the Arctic.

 Flora so romanticizes this thought that it seems to exist somewhere between memory and fantasy, and we needed a way to communicate that visually.
-The first step was the decision to shoot this scene in silhouette, creating a sense of mystery, as well as intimacy between the characters.
+The first step was to shoot this scene in silhouette and this created a sense of mystery and intimacy.
 Still, I felt another layer was required.

 As a cinematographer, I am fascinated by lenses.
 No matter what happens in front of the lens, or what camera is behind it, everything is filtered and interpreted through this eye.
 Each lens interprets the world in a different way and these differences range from nearly imperceptible to quite dramatic.

-Flora’s perception of the world, and specifically this moment, is unique.
+Flora’s perception of the world, and this moment, is unique.
 I wanted to see this scene in a similarly unique way.
-To that end, I decided to build a lens myself, specifically for this project.
+So, I decided to build a lens myself, specifically for this project.

 Flora’s memory of the beach scene, shot on Reynisfjara Beach, was the last thing we filmed.
-The homemade lens gave such a different look from everything we had shot prior that I questioned myself for a moment, wondering if it was the right choice.
+The homemade lens gave such a different look from everything we had shot prior that I wondered if it was the right choice.
 But we embraced it and took the plunge, and I am very glad we did.
-Here are some of the images produced by this lens:
+Here are some of the images we produced with this lens:

 And check the scene out in context in the official book trailer for The One Memory of Flora Banks.